ykuang321/README-Auto-Generator/Develop/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

   # Professional README Generator

   ## Project Description
-  Create an application so the user can quickly and automatically create a professional README for new project.
+  Create a command-line application so the user can quickly and automatically create a professional README for new project.

   ## Table of Content
   * [Installation](#installation)